 Be wary of the flooring though, as it has to be smooth or at least covered if the flooring’s wired.
 This is to avoid accidents and to protect your hamster from experiencing broken bones.
 You can use hard cardboard or anything that can withstand your hamster’s ministrations.
 Hamsters often have compulsive tendencies and might end up gnawing on the wires so it is best to be prepared for any eventualities.

-Usual cleaning schedule for cages should be once a week and it is advisable to use hot water when cleaning.
+The usual cleaning schedule for cages should be once a week and it is advisable to use hot water when cleaning.

 The price of a hamster cage would highly depend on its size, shape, and quality.
 There are cages that could be priced as low as $25 while there also that could reach staggering prices of hundreds of dollars.

 An aquarium solves the problem of your hamsters escaping the enclosure of a cage; although the downside is, it doesn’t have good ventilation.
-If the aquarium is left exposed to direct sunlight, it can be harmful to your pet as it doesn’t do well under extreme temperature.
+If the aquarium is left exposed to direct sunlight, it can be harmful to your pet as it doesn’t do well under extreme temperatures.

 You can still choose a tank to prevent the little devil from escaping and a 10-gallon aquarium is enough to house your hamster and any toys you’ll be putting in the enclosure.
 Usually, aquariums would cost around $30 depending on the quality.